ipfabric/docs/docs/support/known_issues/Vendors/juniper.md

 **_Description_**: Information gathered from running-config doesn't reflect apply-groups.

-**_Result_**: Some information gathered from running-config can be missing.
-It affect all tasks using running config - for example firewall filters, snmp, syslog.
+**_Result_**: Some information gathered from running-config might be missing.
+Since version 6.3 tasks Zone Firewall, NAT44 and ACL aren't affected, other tasks like SNMP and Syslog are still affected.
 More
 at: <https://www.juniper.net/documentation/en_US/junos/topics/reference/configuration-statement/apply-groups.html>